open-ch/pyrene/FAQ.md

 This `PropTypes` object is generates thanks to a Babel plugin, called `babel-plugin-typescript-to-proptypes`.
 Indeed, components written in TyppeScript do not have any `PropTypes` object.

 ## Kitchensink CI / CD
-The CI / CD of Kitchenink is handled with GitHub Actions, means by the the following file :
+The CI / CD of Kitchenink is handled with GitHub Actions, means by the following file :

 ```
 .github/workflows/kitchensink.yml
 ```

-Upon a Puyrene PR merge a new deployment is triggered thanks to the GitHub Actions mentioned right above.
+Upon a Pyrene PR merge a new deployment of Kitchensink is triggered thanks to the GitHub Actions mentioned right above.

 ----

-## Pyrene possible improvement
+## Pyrene possible improvements
-Kitchensink's goal is to document the UI component of Pyrene like Storybook does.

-The issue of Kitchensink are multiple :
-1) See hacks
-2)
+1) Replace Kitchensink by Storybook
+2) Pyrene bundle should be split up by file per component
 3) Generated propType make the code bigger
 4) Use Lerna for managing dependencies across sub-projects